raho1501/Unofficial-Thesis-Template/README.md

 # Unofficial-Thesis-Template
 Thesis template for master thesis in latex.

-Use with caution and pdfLatex-compiler.
+Use with caution and the pdfLatex-compiler.
-Or just import it into overleaf.
+Or just import it into overleaf, works fine there.